Law 28: Breakup as abetment to suicide and other weird tales from the real world

 “BJP [political party with Hindu nationalist ideology] MLA [Member of the Legislative Assembly] R. K. [I do not wish to publicize the MLA’s name on this blog] said if there is any love-jihad angle in actor [actress] Tunisha Sharma’s suicide, then the police will probe that and take strict action.
 The BJP MLA added the communal angle after Tunisha’s co-actor Sheezan Mohammed Khan was arrested and sent to police custody for four days based on the complaint [for abetment to suicide] by Tunisha’s mother.”
 (Hindustan Times, YouTube, Dec 2022)

 Breaking with one’s lover is not abetment to suicide.
-First of all, extramarital relationships are not protected by the law.
+First of all, extramarital relationships are not protected by law.
 When you are dropped like a bag of dirt, you get a broken heart, whether you can live with it or not.
 If you want your relationship to be protected, do not consent to anything outside marriage.

 “The FIR [first information report] says that the breakup may have pushed Tunisha to the edge.”
-A man arrested for breaking up with his girlfriend is here the salient and weird piece of news.
+A man arrested for breaking up with his girlfriend is the salient and weird piece of news here.
 The love-jihad spin by a MLA was unfortunately predictable, given the arrested man is a Muslim; it is the predictable and deplorable sequel of something unexpected and very lawfare-like.
 Merely breaking with one’s girlfriend is not abetment to suicide, which requires intent and some form of direct incitement and/or active psychological pressure.
-Even if the breakup were the direct cause of suicide, it still would not be abetment, absent further elements hinting at intent and pressure; therefore, that such a vague FIR (“breakup may have pushed T. to the edge”) can serve to arrest a man is appalling.
+Even if the breakup were the direct cause of suicide, it still would not be abetment, absent further elements hinting at intent and pressure; therefore, that such a vague FIR (“breakup may have pushed Tunisha to the edge”) can serve to arrest a man is appalling.
 The police themselves may be engulfed in love-jihad fantasies and prejudice, to allow this.

 Sheezan Khan has nothing to do in police custody.
-Police said there is no blackmailing or love-jihad angle “yet,” and the complaint for abetment to suicide is frivolous: to presume intent to abet suicide in a breakup is completely unwarranted.
-A man being grilled in police custody after his lover’s suicide is appalling publicity for the Indian regime, it is outrageous.
+Police said there is no blackmailing or love-jihad angle “yet,” and the complaint for abetment to suicide is frivolous: to presume intent to abet suicide in a breakup is unwarranted.
+A man being grilled in police custody after his lover’s suicide is appalling publicity for the Indian regime; it is outrageous.
 In any case, a breakup cannot per se give enough reasons to presume intent to abet suicide, or love jihad, or blackmail, or whatever, and arrest a man.

 “Gujarat Shocker: BSF [Border Security Force] Jawan [soldier] lynched after fight over his daughter’s ‘obscene’ video.
 The soldier along with his wife had decided to confront the accused teenager for allegedly circulating the video.
 However, on raising the issue with the teenager’s parents, the accused’s family attacked them.”
 (Hindustan Times, YouTube, Dec 2022)